SECUREA1/CHAINES.IO-CHAT/README.md

 ### Persistent chat history

-The WebSocket server stores the last 200 messages in `chat-history.json` at the repository root and automatically sends this history to new connections.
-It also broadcasts the number of currently connected users so the client can display a live online count.
+Chat messages, including attachments, are stored in the `app.db` SQLite database.
+The server sends the full history to new connections and broadcasts the number of currently connected users so the client can display a live online count.

+### Attachments

+Chat messages can include images, videos, or other files.
+Uploads are stored in the database along with the original filename and MIME type so the full post and its metadata are available to other users and when reloading the chat.

 ### File-type backups